 By creating a product roadmap, you can see the product plan's overall timeline and where steps overlap.
 Plus, a visual of your plan makes it easier to share with stakeholders, such as the marketing director, operations manager, and other executives.

 Your roadmap is similar to a project Gantt chart.
-It should include all of the high-level steps covered in your product plan, as well as general timelines and any key milestones, such as targeted release dates.
+It should include all of the high-level steps covered in your product launch plans, as well as general timelines and any key milestones, such as targeted release dates.

 Tips for optimizing your product management operations